Because staying under the covers is not an option:

 We are Sojourners

 I’ve been an Air Force wife and a Marine Corps kid.
 I moved a lot as a kid (which was a little hard, with a name like Britta).
 And my kids have spent their lives moving too.
 The military has been a part of almost all my life.
 This experience has shown me what God has said about me in His Word: I am a Sojourner.
 You are too.
-We have an eternal home.
-This life is not all there is.
+But we have an eternal home; this life is not all there is.

 Let not your hearts be troubled.
 Believe in God; believe also in me.
 In my Father’s house are many rooms.
 If it were not so, would I have told you that I go to prepare a place for you?
 And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also (John 14:1-3).